-You may help people experiencing anxiety symptoms by taking steps to regulate microorganisms found in their gut with the use of probiotic and non-probiotic foods and supplements.
+You may help people who are experiencing anxiety symptoms by taking steps to regulate microorganisms found in their gut with the use of probiotic and non-probiotic foods and supplements.
 This is according to a review of studies published in the journal General Psychiatry.

-Anxiety symptoms are popular among people with mental diseases and various physical disorders, especially stress related disorders.
+Anxiety symptoms are popular among people with mental diseases and various physical disorders, especially stress-related disorders.
 Researchers revealed anxiety symptoms affected 1/3 of people in their lifetime.

-Research has increasingly indicated that gut microbiota helps regulate brain functions through gut-brain axis.
+Research has increasingly indicated that gut microbiota helps regulate brain functions through the gut-brain axis.
 Microbiota are trillions of microorganisms found in the gut.
 They carry out important functions in metabolism and in the immune system.
 They do so by providing essential nutrients, inflammatory mediators and vitamins.

 Researchers suggested regulating intestinal microbiota can treat mental disorders.
-There is no evidence to support this though.

-A research team from the Shanghai Mental Health Center decided to investigate whether there was evidence supporting improvement of anxiety symptoms through regulating intestinal microbiota.
+A research team from the Shanghai Mental Health Center decided to investigate whether there was evidence supporting the improvement of anxiety symptoms through regulating intestinal microbiota.

 The team reviewed 21 studies which had taken a look at 1,503 people combined.
 Out of those 21 studies, 14 had chosen probiotics as interventions to regulate intestinal microbiota (IRIFs).
-The remaining 7 chose non-probiotic means like adjusting daily diet.
+The remaining 7 chose non-probiotic means like adjusting the daily diet.

 Probiotics, also called “good” bacteria or “friendly” bacteria, are living organisms that are found naturally in foods.
-They fight harmful bacteria and prevent them setting in the gut.
+They fight harmful bacteria and prevent them from setting in the gut.

 The team discovered that probiotic supplements in 7 studies within their analysis had only one type of probiotic, 2 of the studies used a product containing 2 types of probiotics.
 The supplements in the other 5 studies had at least 3 kinds of probiotics.